GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/prerequisites.md

   * AC power.
   * HDMI monitor or Serial console.
   * USB keyboard.

+__Setup machine__

+* Linux or macOS system to prepare the installation media, edge server configuration and Google Cloud assets.
 * An USB flash drive of at least 4 GB for the OS installer.
 * An USB flash drive of at least 1 GB for the installer configuration data.
-  * Another Linux or macOS system to prepare the installation media.

-__Software__
+* Internet access and connectivity to Google Cloud.
 * Docker Engine (tested with version 20.10.2).
   * Please follow [these instructions](https://docs.docker.com/engine/install/ubuntu/) to install Docker Engine if needed.
   * This document assumes that the user running Docker Engine commands has the permissions to manage the Docker daemon without requiring root privileges.
 For more information, see [Manage Docker as non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).